suprachakra/Product-Management-CoP/README.md

   1. Align CoP activities with **organizational KPIs** such as NPS, customer satisfaction, and time-to-market.
   2. Drive **10% improvement** in time-to-market and **15% reduction** in dependency delays.
   3. Create a globally recognized framework for product management best practices.
+  4. Strengthen executive engagement and advocacy to champion the CoP initiative across all divisions.

 - **Key Takeaways**:
   - The CoP is a **strategic enabler**, not just a community.